Research on Research. Strengthening relevant, good-quality research

 Good research satisfies the requirements of relevance, quality and transparency.
 Good research and reliable research results facilitate public confidence in science and increase the chances of knowledge utilisation in policy, professional practice, (further) research and/or education and, with that, ensure that research results can make impact.

-However, this cannot be taken for granted within the context of increasingly complex societal issues and new developments such as Open Science.
+However, this cannot be taken for granted within the context of increasingly complex societal issues and new developments such as Recognition & Rewards, that will change ways of thinking, working and organising.
 It is therefore necessary to reflect on the functioning of the research system (structures), research practices (cultures and working methods), governance and funding of research to learn how we can promote and safeguard responsible research practices and reliable, reproducible scientific knowledge.

 Which knowledge about responsible and honest research already exists?